devappd/emscripten-build/README.md

 npm config set emsdk "/your/install/path"
 ```

-This package also installs these dependencies:
+This package installs these dependencies:

+* [emsdk-npm](https://github.com/marcolovescode/emsdk-npm) -- Installs EMSDK into a location of your choice.
 * [cmake-binaries](https://github.com/marcolovescode/cmake-binaries) -- Locates CMake on your system
 or installs it into your `node_modules`.
 * [ninja-binaries](https://github.com/Banno/ninja-binaries) -- Locates ninja on your system
 or installs it into your `node_modules`.
 * [msbuild](https://github.com/jhaker/nodejs-msbuild) -- Locates MSBuild (Visual Studio) on your
 system.
-You'll need to have Visual Studio installed on your system.
+If you wish to use Visual Studio, you'll need to have it installed on your system.

 Usage of `make`, `configure`, `mingw32-make`, and any other build toolset, will
 require you to install those systems by yourself.
 Have those commands available